 - Time consumption - Digital checks drastically reduce your reimbursement turnaround time.
 The cost-benefit of man hours saved is a sizable saving for businesses.

 - Vulnerable records - Managing paper receipts physically is expensive.
 It can lead to irreversible damage to tax and reimbursement proofs.
 This could prove detrimental to the health of your business.

 - Unusable data - Paper receipts disable teams from making sense of the valuable T&E data in hand.
 Insights from this data can be utilized for better policies and reimbursement structures when information is digitally stored.

 The list goes much longer, but the above points make a compelling case for evaluating your current setup.
-It can also provide you with enough insight into whether you should make the switch to an automated receipt and expense management solution.
+It can also provide you with enough insight into whether you should make the switch to an automated receipt and expense management software.

-Making reimbursements truly digital with your software
+Making expense reimbursements truly digital with your expense management software

-Customize your reimbursement software and receipt collection
+Customise your reimbursement software and Receipt organization

 Many admins usually have to build processes on top of their expense management software.
 This is because they are unaware of the customization features that are offered by softwares.
 A typical example is when businesses want to capture more fields for every receipt submission.